Alcohol in Iraq

 So where does Iraq sit?

-Alcohol-in-iraq The answer is not as easy as you might think and the topic itself has caused a stir in Iraq in recent times since the government moved to ban alcohol across most of the country.
+Alcohol in Iraq The answer is not as easy as you might think and the topic itself has caused a stir in Iraq in recent times since the government moved to ban alcohol across most of the country.

 In Baghdad, alcohol is still legal and widely available.
 In some areas, especially on Sadoun street, you can find many alcohol shops which will be open till late.
 These shops have also invented a genius way of serving alcohol in which they pre-freeze a small amount of water in an empty water bottle and then mix whatever spirit and mixer you would like.
 If cheap whiskey with pomegranate juice is your thing then you’ll go mad for this!